-All SmoothSkin devices have been independently tested for efficacy (that’s the ability to produce the desired effect) and, of course, safety.
+All SmoothSkin devices have been independently tested for efficacy (that’s the ability to produce the desired effect) and, of course, safety, as well as receiving FDA clearance.
 If the device is used in accordance with the instruction manual, you shouldn’t experience any adverse side effects.

 You might experience some minor skin reactions immediately after treatment such as redness or warmth, but this is nothing to worry about.